 For example, if you create a MIDI note and press undo, the MIDI note will be deleted (Zrythm goes back into the state where the MIDI note did not exist).
 Pressing the Redo button will create the note again, and you can go back between Undo and Redo as many times as you want.

-The shortcuts for undo and redo are+ to Undo and + + to Redo.
+The shortcuts for undo and redo are Control-z and Control-Shift-z.

 If you Undo and then perform a new action, the Redo history will be deleted.

 Delete and copy the selected objects and save them in the clipboard so that they can be pasted elsewhere.
 The shortcut for cutting is Control-x.